 Transfer students with a cumulative grade point average below 2.30 will be considered on an individual basis and are strongly encouraged to submit a personal statement and letter(s) of recommendation.

-Transfer students with less than 13 transferable credits will be considered for admission based on prior transfer work, as well as first-time freshman admissions requirements.
+Fall 2019 transfer students with less than 24 transferable credits will be considered for admission based on prior transfer work, as well as First-time admissions requirements.

 What our students think about ASU and what they've learned here: